henriquezago/js-tables/README.md

 Things I'd like to improve:

-- Pure JS table is not sorting properly.
-It only sorts the current page.
-React table is sorting the whole dataset.
-- There are a few CSS adjustments to be made with more time, like the sorting icon getting hidden and the text overflow in the first column.
 - Table is not ready to receive a different dataset.
 It's hardcoded to receive the same dataset as the React table.

 Trade-off: